Skip to main content

 Frequently Asked Questions

-Digger: Galactic Treasures is a casual simulation game with science fiction theme.
+Digger: Galactic Treasures is a casual simulation game with mystery and science fiction themes.
+Common tags for Digger: Galactic Treasures include first-person, indie, trading, exploration, space and others.

 Digger: Galactic Treasures is available on PC, Steam Deck and Windows.